Bijie Guizhou, China Travel Guide

 Sandals or lighter shoes offer comfort for summer evenings and casual wear.

-China operates on 220V, 50Hz.
+China functions on 220V, 50Hz.
 Plug types A (two flat parallel pins) and C/F (two round pins) are common, with Type I (three flat pins, one vertical) also present.
 A Universal travel adapter is highly recommended for all your devices.

 Pack standard Travel camera gear.
 Bring extra batteries and memory cards, especially for nature photography in places like Baili Azalea or Zhijin Cave.
 A Tripod might prove useful for low-light photography inside Zhijin Cave.